-Analysis of 2021 MPD Patrol Workload
+Analysis of 2022 MPD Patrol Workload

-Throughout 2022, MPD worked with Etico Solutions to engage in an updated workload analysis of 2021 data.
+MPD completed the 2022 workload analysis using the updated methodologic framework provided by Etico in 2021.
 The analysis began with a data output from the CAD for all calls involving MPD units.
 Because MPD's record management system has completely different codes than Dane County's CAD system, a series of data conversions are required to process the information.
-Unlike prior years, this CAD data was then compared against LERMS data to generate the most accurate most accurate call record available.
+This CAD data was then compared against LERMS data to generate the most accurate call record available.
 This comparison is beneficial because occasionally officers are initially assigned an inaccurate call type in the CAD.
 For example, an officer may be dispatched to a robbery but further investigation reveals the crime should actually be categorized as a burglary.
 The additional step of cross-checking data between the CAD record and the LERMS record serves to create a more accurate call record for analysis.
-This data is then analyzed by call type, unit type, location, time, date, and duration.
-Unlike previous years, this year workload was analyzed by call type as opposed to unit type.
-This process update allows for some perspective of the patrol workload that is performed by officers assigned outside of the patrol function.
+This data was then analyzed by call type, unit type, location, time, date, and duration.
+The workload was analyzed by call type, which allows for some perspective of the patrol workload that is performed by officers assigned outside of the patrol function.